Upper bound preservation of the total scalar curvature in a conformal class: Proof of Main Theorem

-In other words, we can give a partial proof of the Gromov's result \cite{gromov2014dirac}.
-Indeed, in our proof of Main Theorem \ref{main} above, $g_{i}(t)$ converges to $g(t)$ on $M \times [0, T]$ in the uniformly $C^{2}$-sense and the lower bound of the scalar curvature $R(g_{i}(t))$ was preserved under the flow for each $i,$ from Proposition \ref{prop-pres}.
-Therefore, by the same arguments of the proof of Main Theorem \ref{main}, we can prove this claim (see also \cite{bamler2016proof} and \cite{hamanaka2022c}).
+In other words, we can give a partial proof of the Gromov's result \cite{gromov2014dirac} for this case.
+Indeed, in our proof of Main Theorem \ref{main} above, $g_{i}(t)$ converges to $g(t)$ on $M \times (0, T]$ in the uniformly $C^{2}$-sense and the lower bound of the scalar curvature $R(g_{i}(t))$ was preserved under the flow for each $i$, which follows from Proposition \ref{prop-pres}.
+Therefore, by the same argument of the proof of Main Theorem \ref{main}, we can prove this claim (see also \cite{bamler2016proof} and the author's preprint, arXiv:2208.01865v14).

-\item[(3)] In the arguments in the Yamabe nonpositive case, we cannot obtain in general that the sequence of the solution $u_{i}$ of the unnormalized Yamabe flow can subconverge to the limit $u(t)$ up to $C^{1}$-sense on the full space $M \times [0,T].$ Indeed, the sequence of metrics in {\cite[Example 3.3]{hamanaka2022c}} has a uniform upper bound of the total scalar curvature, however it does not converge to the limiting metric in the $C^{1}$-sense. \end{itemize} \end{rema}
+\item[(3)] In the argument in the Yamabe non-positive case, we cannot obtain in general that the sequence of the solution $u_{i}$ of the unnormalized Yamabe flow can subconverge to the limit $u(t)$ up to $C^{1}$-sense on the whole space-time $M \times [0,T].$ Indeed, the sequence of metrics constructed in Example 3.3 of the author's preprint: arXiv:2208.01865v14 has a uniform upper bound of the total scalar curvature, however it does not converge to the limiting metric in the $C^{1}$-sense. \end{itemize} \end{rema}